rvflash/fizzbuzz/README.md

 * A package that exposes methods to play with FizzBuzz, with 3 different algorithms (see benchmark bellow).
 * A REST API over HTTPS to use it.
-* Continuous integration with Travis that run all lints and tests (benchmark included).
+* Continuous integration with [Travis](https://travis-ci.org/rvflash/fizzbuzz) that run all lints and tests (benchmark included).
-* Fully tested and code that passed various [linters](https://github.com/golangci/golangci-lint) (go vet, etc.)
+* Fully [tested](https://codecov.io/github/rvflash/fizzbuzz?branch=master) and code that passed various [linters](https://github.com/golangci/golangci-lint) (go vet, etc.)
 * A Systemd unit file to easily manage and control the service.
 The logs can be manipulated with Journalctl.
 * The API can recover on its own panics.
 Systemd will restart it for others cases (server reboot, etc).
 * The API exposes a health check as monitoring purpose.
 * Vendored dependencies with dep.
 * Semantic Versioning.
 The master branch, as usual with a Go project is not safe.
-To use in production, see the latest tag: v0.0.1.
+To use in production, see the latest tag: v0.0.2.

 ### TODO: possible improvements